A British Bailey Bridge near Pont-Farcy in the Bocage Virois

 Our aim...

 Our aim was quite simple.
 We wanted to preserve and conserve this bridge for posterity.
-It is the last physical evidence in the Bocage of one of the greatest battles of all time during the greatest war of all time.
+It is the last physical evidence in the Bocage Virois of one of the greatest battles of all time during the greatest war of all time.

 Very quickly we set up a non-profit-making association in France called Les Amis du Pont Bailey.